Anushree-09/Customer-Churn-Analysis/README.md

 # Dashboard (Power BI)

-The dashboard provides interactive insights into churn behavior Open the .pbix file in Power BI Desktop to explore the dashboard.
+The dashboard provides interactive insights into churn behavior.

+Open the .pbix file in Power BI Desktop to explore the dashboard.

 # Key Visuals: